VSustar/TextObscuringApp/README.md

  <span align="middle"> <br>
- * The app is very simple and intuitive, however just in case, instructions are on the image.</span>
+The app is very simple and intuitive, however just in case, instructions are on the image.</span>
 <span align="left"><img src="https://github.com/VSustar/TextObscuringApp/blob/master/Images/TextObscuringApp_usage_4.jpg" width="100%"/></span>
 <br><br>
+The App is writen in C# and Xaml, WPF!